One Week in Tuscany - A Local’s Itinerary

 Morning

 A day in Montepulciano, a very high hill town, begins with a climb up the steep main street.
-You can also begin at the top and walk down, but the walk up seems more sporting, plus you’ll save the grand finale, Piazzale Grande, for the end.
+You can also begin at the top and walk down, but the walk up seems more sporting, plus you’ll save the grand finale, Piazza Grande, for the end.
 Take it slow (you’ll want to anyway) and admire the medieval and Renaissance palaces along the way.

 You’ll also notice many wine shops and enotecas showcasing the town’s signature red wines, Vino Nobile di Montepulciano and Rosso di Montepulciano.